 Students are required to complete four hours of classroom observation before the start of the course.
 Students may observe any K-12 class in any school (you do not have to observe the grade or content area you are seeking certification).
 P-3 students must observe a preschool to third grade classroom.
 Monmouth University will not find placements for students but will provide enrollment verification if requested.
 When accepted into the course, a classroom observation form will be e-mailed to each student to help guide their observation.
 Students must complete a one- to two-page observation analysis paper that is due before the first day of class.

-The cost of the course is $200 payable by certified check or money order to Monmouth University (no credit cards, personal checks, or cash will be accepted).
-Do not send payment with the application; students will bring their payment to the first night of class.
+The cost of the course and all course materials is $200 payable by certified check or money order to Monmouth University (no credit cards, personal checks, or cash will be accepted).
+Do not send payment with the application.
+Students will bring their payment to the first night of class.
 We are sorry but there is no financial assistance available for this course.

 Upon successful completion of this course, students will receive a Certificate of Completion, which documents their program completion.
 This certificate must be included in the Certificate of Eligibility (CE) application packet.
 The Certificate of Completion does not guarantee that students will be issued a CE from the New Jersey Department of Education.
 This course is just one requirement in the CE application process.
 Students are encouraged to contact the New Jersey Department of Education to discuss the qualifications needed in order to obtain a CE before applying to this course.
 Monmouth University does not evaluate students’ qualifications for a CE nor does Monmouth University advise students on the NJDOE requirements for a CE.

 Students are not required to have taken the Praxis prior to taking this course.
 Students do not need this course in order to take the Praxis.